naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_setup_guid.md

-# Google Cloud SetUp For running BigTable DataProc Examples
+# Google Cloud SetUp For running BigTable DataProc WordCount MapReduce Examples on VM

 I am a data scientist building and running deep learning models in Python.
 Although I have decent computer with NVIDIA Gpu's, Its not enough for training segmentation models as UNet's on large images.
 So I started explore cloud computation solutions, Mainly Amazon AWS and Google Cloud.<br>
 I started my research on Google Cloud, with the example below.
 I must confess that it took me longer time then expected, and involved a lot of try and error.
 So I decided it will be a good idea to write short guides to each step.
 Here is complete total beginner guide to the first setup step of Google Cloud environment. <br>